|

 taken off, I greeted my next tour at the

 airport, shiners and all.
-The group joked
+The group

-some of the stitches were sticking out above
+whiskers, for some of the stitches were

-my upper lip.
-It was hard for me to sing,
+was hard for me to sing, and that was one of

-and that was one of the few tours that I
+the few tours that I waited till the very

-waited till the very end to teach “Hava
+end to teach “Hava

 Nagila,” my groups’ favorite Israeli